Provenance

 all of the above canonical message sha-256 inner_digest

-fleet0 Ed25519-signs attest|v1|inner_digest|pulse_id|value_hex|witnessed_at
+the witness Ed25519-signs attest|v1|inner_digest|pulse_id|value_hex|witnessed_at

-Comparison · 03
+Comparison · 05

-What competitors can’t do.
+What vendor logs can't do.

 • Sign their own outputs with their own key